bensadeh/despell/README.md

 ## How does it work?

-At its core, `magica` is just a [hash map](https://en.wikipedia.org/wiki/Hash_table) lookup table.
+At its core, `magica` is a little more than a fancy [hash map](https://en.wikipedia.org/wiki/Hash_table) lookup table.
 It takes a process name as input and returns an icon as output.

 If no matches are found, a default `unknownCommand` icon is returned.

 ## Enabling magica
-### How to configure
+### How to use

 `magica` was created to add a corresponding Nerd Font icon next to the currently running command as reported by `tmux` in the status line.
 To enable the icons, you must redefine the `window-status-current-format` (active window) and